Reexamination of the $\beta^+$ decay process of $^{13}\rm{N}$ nucleus: Extraction of the ANC s from the experimental phase-shift data and calculation of log and half-life values of

-Since part of data of the experimental elastic scattering phase-shifts was also measured at energies above the excitation level of $^{12}\rm{C} (2^+)$, we excluded the phase-shifts above the excitation level ($E_x=4.43982 \pm 0.00021$ MeV) from fitting procedure.
-We also excluded points close to zero energy, so that the ratio of the squared ANCs do not exceed $\sim$30\% of the limit, as mentioned before.
-The results of fitting the data from Ref. \cite{Weil} and the graph of the restored scattering phase-shifts (using the Pad\'e approximant) are shown in Figs. \ref{fig1} and ~\ref{fig2}, respectively.
-To avoid the singularity of the fit approximant Eq. (\ref{fitKl}) at the point $E_0$, we multiplied it by the factor $1-E/E_0$, as can be seen in Fig. \ref{fig1}.
-We also calculate the resonance position and its width, and get the following results: $E_r=3.959$ MeV, $\Gamma=174$ keV.
+Since part of the elastic scattering phase-shifts was measured at energies above the excitation level of $^{12}\rm{C} (2^+)$, we exclude the phase-shifts above the excitation level ($E_x=4.43982\,\,\rm{MeV} \pm 0.21$ keV) from fitting procedure.
+We also exclude points close to zero energy, so that the ratio of the squared ANCs does not exceed $\sim$30\% of the limit, as mentioned before.
+The results of fitting the data from Ref. \cite{Weil} and the graph of the restored scattering phase-shifts (using the Pad\'e approximant) are shown in Figures \ref{fig1} and ~\ref{fig2}, respectively.
+To avoid the singularity of the fit approximant equation (\ref{fitKl}) at the point $E_0$, we multiply it by the factor ($1-E/E_0$), as can be seen in Figure \ref{fig1}.
+We also calculate the resonance position and its width, and got the following results: $E_r=3.959$ MeV, $\Gamma=174$ keV.
 These results are close to the data presented in Ref. \cite{nucl-data} ($J^\pi=1/2^-,\,\,E_x=8.860\pm 0.02\,\rm{MeV},\,\, \Gamma=150\pm 30\,\rm{keV}$).

-The same fitting procedure is carried out with the experimental data from Ref. ~\cite{Lister}.
+The same fitting procedure is carried out with the experimental data from Ref. \cite{Lister}.

-The fitting procedure in the case of $p$-$^{12}\rm{C}$ is determined using the $\Delta$ method was described previously in Refs. \cite{Reich, Drigo}.
-The experimental data of phase-shifts, suitable for fitting, are known up to 5.0 MeV (\cite{orlov2017}), which is less than the resonance energy in the $p_{1/2}$ state ($J^\pi=1/2^-$, $E_x=8.918\pm 0.011$ MeV, $\Gamma=230$ keV).
-Therefore, we use the polynomial
+The fitting procedure in the case of $p$-$^{12}\rm{C}$ is determined using the $\Delta$-method is described previously in Refs. \cite{orlov2017, irgaz2018}.
+The experimental data of phase-shifts, suitable for fitting, are known up to 5.0 MeV, which is less than the resonance energy in the $p_{1/2}$ state ($J^\pi=1/2^-$, $E_x=8.918\pm 0.011$ MeV, $\Gamma=230$ keV).
+Therefore, for the fitting procedure we use the polynomial

-Here we use the factor $(1+E/\varepsilon_b)$, because the $\Delta$ function must be zero at the pole point of the scattering amplitude corresponding to the $p$-$^{12}\rm{C}$ binding energy ($\varepsilon_b=1.944$ MeV).
-The results of fitting the data from Ref. \cite{Reich} and the graph of the restored scattering phase-shifts using the polynomial are shown in Figs. \ref{fig3} and ~\ref{fig4}, respectively.
+Here we use the factor $(1+E/\varepsilon_b)$, because the $\Delta$-function must be zero at the pole point of the scattering amplitude corresponding to the $p$-$^{12}\rm{C}$ binding energy ($\varepsilon_b=1.944$ MeV).
+The results of fitting the data from Ref. \cite{Reich} and the graph of the restored scattering phase-shifts using the polynomial are shown in Figures \ref{fig3} and \ref{fig4}, respectively.
 We used the experimental data from Ref. \cite{Drigo} for fitting as well.